-Metropolitan State University's internship program is designed to assist students and sites in developing practical, challenging and flexible opportunities in experiential learning which meet personal and/or professional goals.
-The program allows students to complete internships related to their major and minor as well as any field of interest through electives.
+Metro State University's internship program is designed to assist students and sites in developing practical, challenging, and flexible opportunities in experiential learning that meet personal and professional goals while also gaining academic credit in their field of study.
 It is designed for maximum flexibility so that internships are meaningful for the student and of benefit to the participating businesses or organizations.
-The internship staff can answer questions and concerns at any point in the internship process.

 What is an internship?

-An Academic Internship is one of Metropolitan State's creative learning strategies available to students.
-It is a structured, credit-bearing field experience in which a student acquires and applies knowledge and skills, while working in a responsible role within a community, business or government setting.
+An internship is a structured, credit-bearing field experience in which a student acquires and applies knowledge and skills while working within a community, business, or government setting.
 Internships can be paid or unpaid and should contribute to the student’s academic learning goals.

 Types of internships

-Group internships have been developed by faculty and offer students experience and community or professional involvement while providing faculty-led seminars for discussion and reflection.
+- Group internships are developed by faculty and offer students experience and community involvement while providing faculty-led seminars for discussion and reflection.

 Finding an internship

-Metropolitan State encourages flexibility in internships.
-The internship site and student negotiate the internship schedule.
-Internships may begin or end at any time and can run for 180 days.
-However, it is the student's responsibility to be aware of any financial aid, graduation, registration or other deadlines and plan accordingly.
-Internship registration can happen fall, spring, or summer semester and must have a minimum of 40 hours for each semester credit earned.
+Metro State encourages flexibility in internships.
+The internship site and the student both negotiate the internship schedule; however, it is the student's responsibility to be aware of any financial aid, registration, graduation, or other deadlines and plan accordingly.
+Internship registration can happen fall, spring, or summer semester and must have a minimum of 40 hours for each credit earned.

-Wages, stipends or reimbursements to the intern are negotiated between the sponsoring site and the intern.
+Wages, stipends, or reimbursements to the Metro State intern are negotiated between the site and the student.
 Although it is not required, sites are encouraged to develop some type of compensation; students can earn academic credit for both paid and unpaid internships.

-Tuition for internships is the same as for other learning strategies and courses.
-See the current Registration Resources for tuition rate.
+Tuition per credit for academic internships is the same as general credit rates.
+View the current tuition rates.